participating in theological praxis

 I have also participated in many intensive programs for theological study and continuing education.
-In 2013, I participated in the Fund for Theological Education's 2013 annual forum for young adults called to theological practice and ministry leadership in New York, which included an intensive of courses and immersive study.
+In 2013, I participated in the Fund for Theological Education's 2013 annual forum for young adults called to theological practice and ministry leadership in New York.

 Claremont School of Theology where I studied Religion, Activism, and Social Justice

 Receiving the witness and teachings of a former colleague of Bishop Oscar Romero at a religious forum for indigenous rights in Hawaii

 Integrating theological reflection in teaching, preaching, and ecclesial and community leadership.

 My call is both ecumenical and evangelical.
 Ecumenical in that I believe in our purpose as the UCC to be the heart of a movement that unites the Chrisitan faith around our shared identity and to refocus Christendom on the pursuit of justice

 (Articulating a theology and practice of ministry consistent with the UCC Manual on Ministry).

 Evangelical in that I am so inspired by our embracing and loving theology that I want to share it with the world.
 The unconditional love of God that I experience in my life is what all people need to experience and I am delightedly restless in knowing that God seeks to put me to work inviting and including so many who are not connected with the UCC.
 Perhaps along the way I can help to live out the true meaning of evangelical in this era in which it has been comandeered and misused.